SalomePlatform/adao/doc/examples.rst

         #
         return numpy.array( HX )

-We does not need the operators ``"TangentH"`` and ``"AdjointH"`` because they will be approximated using ADAO capabilities.
+We does not need the operators ``"TangentOperator"`` and ``"AdjointOperator"`` because they will be approximated using ADAO capabilities.

-We insist on the fact that these non-linear operator ``"FunctionH"``, tangent operator ``"TangentH"`` and adjoint operator ``"AdjointH"`` come from the physical knowledge, include the reference physical simulation code and its eventual adjoint, and have to be carefully set up by the data assimilation user.
+We insist on the fact that these non-linear operator ``"DirectOperator"``, tangent operator ``"TangentOperator"`` and adjoint operator ``"AdjointOperator"`` come from the physical knowledge, include the reference physical simulation code and its eventual adjoint, and have to be carefully set up by the data assimilation user.
 The errors in or missuses of the operators can not be detected or corrected by the data assimilation framework alone.

 In this twin experiments framework, the observation :math:`\mathbf{y}^o` and its error covariances matrix :math:`\mathbf{R}` can be generated.
 It is done in two Python script files, the first one being named ``Script_Observation_yo.py``::

     from Physical_data_and_covariance_matrices import True_state
-    from Physical_simulation_functions import FunctionH
+    from Physical_simulation_functions import DirectOperator
     #
     xt, noms = True_state()
     #
-    yo = FunctionH( xt )
+    yo = DirectOperator( xt )
     #
     # Creating the required ADAO variable
     # -----------------------------------